Consequences of Breaking a Contract

 Consequences of breaking a contract occur when one party of a contract does not keep one or more of the agreed upon terms of a contract.
 3 min read

-Consequences of breaking a contract occur when one party of a contract does not keep one or more of the agreed upon terms of a contract.
+Consequences of breaking a contract occur when one party of a contract does not keep one or more of the agreed-upon terms of a contract.
 Breaking a contract can be costly.
 The monetary damages associated with a contract breach depends on the impact it has on the contract's core — the material damage.
-Litigation to remediate losses due to failure to performance can be costly to both parties.
+Litigation to remediate losses due to failure to perform can be costly to both parties.
 It is essential to know the consequences of breaking a contract before you pursue a lawsuit.

 What Is a Breach of Contract?

 A breach occurs when either one or both parties fail to fulfill their part of a contract.
 Not all violations are equal.
 Material breaches go to the core of the agreement while immaterial breach does not affect the contract's primary purpose.

 How Does a Breach of Contract Impact a Small Business?

 Litigation is costly and time-consuming.
 There are plenty of contract disputes but not all lead to a lawsuit.
 The following are four breaches that may lead to a breached contract suit:

 - Material breaches: These are serious because it means the offending party did not perform the duties outlined in the contract.
 The other party to the agreement can sue and seek damages in court.

 - Fundamental breaches: These are breaches that allow the afflicted party to halt contract performance and sue for damages.